 Curve numbers for the proposed development were developed in a similar manner as the existing conditions.
-Hydrologic Soil Group (HSG) of D was utilized for postdevelopment conditions.
+Hydrologic Soil Group (HSG) of D was utilized for post-development conditions.
 Cover types for the proposed condition were considered to be woods/grass in fair condition with impervious areas, such as roofs and pavement.
-A composite curb number (CN) of 92 was calculated for the project based on proposed impervious and open space areas associated with the plan.
+A

 Time of concentration was established in a similar manner as the existing conditions.
 Shallow concentrated flow lengths were shortened and considered paved.
 Pipe lengths were calculated by proposed pipe alignment lengths with an assumed velocity of 9 feet per second.
 Detailed calculations with composite curve numbers and time of concentration can be found in the HydroCAD Model Output in Appendix B. Appendix B, Figure PR-1.0 depicts the proposed drainage conditions.
-For preliminary design purposes, we have conservatively estimated the proposed time of concentrations at 5.0 minutes, due to the small nature of each of the sub-watersheds and the amount of paved surfaces that are proposed for each of the sub-watersheds.
+For conservative design purposes, we have estimated the proposed time of concentrations at 5.0 minutes, due to the small nature of each of the sub-watersheds and the amount of paved surfaces that are proposed for each of the sub-watersheds.